Types of Psychotherapy for Depression

 The common thread is that the symptoms become intrusive enough that they get in the way of your daily life.

-Hundreds of millions of people experience depression worldwide and rates of depression are on the rise since the pandemic hit.
+Hundreds of millions of people experience depression worldwide, and a study shows rates of depression have been on the rise since the pandemic hit.

 Looking for the right therapist can be confusing and intimidating.
-This is the person you will be trusting to steadily shepherd you back to yourself.
+You will trust this person to steadily shepherd you back to yourself.
 Knowing which form of psychotherapy you want to try is a good place to start.

 - Structured & skills-based